 Eczema is particularly common in infants and children.
 A person’s risk of developing the problem also increases if he or she has a family history of eczema or allergic conditions such as asthma and hay fever.

 How is eczema diagnosed?

 Physicians usually diagnose eczema by conducting a physical exam and asking questions about the patient’s symptoms, medical history, lifestyle, and habits.

-What is the conventional treatment for eczema?
+What is the conventional eczema treatment?

 When these measures don’t alleviate eczema, the doctor may prescribe one or more of the following treatments:

 - Steroids.
 Prescription steroid creams and ointments - and, in severe cases, oral steroid medications - can relieve the itching and inflammation of eczema, but they can have side effects such as skin thinning and are not recommended for long-term use.

 - Immunomodulators.
 Newer prescription creams called calcineurin inhibitors (such as pimecrolimus and tacrolimus) work by modulating the body’s immune response.
 Although these drugs don’t have the same side effects as steroids, their long-term safety isn’t yet clear.